MicrosoftLearning/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     code Program.cs
     ```

 1. Replace any existing code with the following code snippet.

     The code provides the overall structure of the app.
 Review the comments in the code to get an understanding of how it works.
 To complete the application, you add code in specified areas later in the exercise.

     ```csharp
     using Microsoft.Azure.Cosmos;
     using dotenv.net;

     string databaseName = "myDatabase"; // Name of the database to create or use string containerName = "myContainer"; // Name of the container to create or use

+    try
+    {
         // Load environment variables from .env file DotEnv.Load();
         var envVars = DotEnv.Read();
-    string cosmosDbAccountUrl = envVars["DOCUMENT_ENDPOINT"];
+        cosmosDbAccountUrl = envVars["DOCUMENT_ENDPOINT"];
-    string accountKey = envVars["ACCOUNT_KEY"];
+        accountKey = envVars["ACCOUNT_KEY"];

         if (string.IsNullOrEmpty(cosmosDbAccountUrl) || string.IsNullOrEmpty(accountKey))
         {
             Console.WriteLine("Please set the DOCUMENT_ENDPOINT and ACCOUNT_KEY environment variables.");
+            return;
+        }
+    }
+    catch (KeyNotFoundException ex)
+    {
+        Console.WriteLine($"Error: {ex.Message}");
         return;
     }

     // CREATE THE COSMOS DB CLIENT USING THE ACCOUNT URL AND KEY

     try
     {
         // CREATE A DATABASE IF IT DOESN'T ALREADY EXIST

         // CREATE A CONTAINER WITH A SPECIFIED PARTITION KEY

         // DEFINE A TYPED ITEM (PRODUCT) TO ADD TO THE CONTAINER

         // ADD THE ITEM TO THE CONTAINER

     }
     catch (CosmosException ex)
     {